-Classes run from Monday to Friday typically between the hours of 9:00 am to 5.30 pm.
+Classes run from Monday to Friday typically between the hours of 8am to 9.30 pm.

-In Stage 3 you will be required to attend 17 x 6 hour practical workshops (full chef uniform required) and lecture/ tutorials (corporate uniform required) will typically run for 2- 3 hours each.
+In stage 1 you will be required to attend approximately 17 x 6 hour practical workshops (full chef uniform required) and lecture/ tutorials (corporate uniform required) will typically run for 2-3 hours each (subject to change).